Does a Mental Health Assessment Always Lead to Being Admitted?

 Published On: May 15, 2017|Categories: Mental Health|

-There are a number of reasons a person may require a mental health assessment.
+There are several reasons a person may require a mental health assessment.
 A few common ones include:

 • To diagnose or check on the status of mental health conditions, including depression, anxiety, anorexia or dementia